 When we acquire real estate, we first make reasonable judgments about whether the transaction involves an asset or a business.
 Our real estate acquisitions are generally accounted for as asset acquisitions as substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets.
-Regardless of whether an acquisition is considered a business combination or an asset acquired as tangible and intangible assets and liabilities based upon their estimated fair values as of the acquisition date.
+We record the cost of the assets acquired as tangible and intangible assets and liabilities based upon their relative fair values as of the acquisition date.